Chazzieloves/photochallenge/README.md

     - Represent:

         * Exposure of the last month´s challenge winner.
-        * Emphasizing the exposure of art.
+        * Emphasizing the exposure of the winning photography.
-        * Shows photography from the challenge winner.
+        * Shows other photographies from the challenge winner.
         * Invites to fill out the challenge form.